martinboller/greenbone-gmp-scripts/README.md

 ### create-tasks-from-csv.gmp.py ###
 **Creates tasks as specified in a csv-file.
 See tasks.csv for file format/contents**<br/><br/>
 - Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket create-tasks-from-csv.gmp.py ./task.csv  <br/><br/>
+Note: Make sure that all other configurations that the tasks may rely on are already created, including schedules, credentials, and targets, in other words if it is referenced in tasks.csv it must already exist.

 ### export-csv-report.gmp.py ###
 **Requests the report specified and exports it as a csv formatted report locally.**<br/><br/>